telerik/ajax-docs/controls/breadcrumb/overview.md

 # RadBreadcrumb Overview

-The RadBreadcrumb is an intuitive UI component that allows navigation within a folder structure or web page.
+RadBreadcrumb is an intuitive UI component that allows navigation within a folder structure or web page.
 It provides an easy way to navigate backwards by one or multiple steps.

 RadBreadcrumb is available as of R1 2021 and it is a server-side WebForms wrapper over the [Kendo UI Breadcrumb for jQuery](https://docs.telerik.com/kendo-ui/controls/navigation/breadcrumb/overview) widget.

+>caption Figure 1:

 ![Breadcrumb overview](images/breadcrumb-overview-basicusage.png)